New York City Dog Bite Lawyer

 In rare cases, victims may be liable for dog bites and attacks, such as when they conduct criminal activities on private property protected by a guard dog.
 But in the majority of cases, dog owners bear responsibility for their dogs, even if the victim might have prevented the incident by avoiding a dog or knowing how to properly approach it.

-The attorneys at the Brooklyn-based law firm of Rubenstein & Rynecki have nearly five decades of experience helping victims of dog bites pursue compensation for their injuries and damages.
+The New York City dog bite attorneys at the Brooklyn-based law firm of Rubenstein & Rynecki have nearly five decades of experience helping victims of dog bites pursue compensation for their injuries and damages.
 We understand how physically painful and emotionally traumatic dog attacks are, which is why we provide compassionate, caring attention to each and every one of our clients.
 When you choose our team to represent you, we will be there for you every step of the way.

 New York Dog Bite Laws

 When it comes to dog bite injury claims, there are two types of statutes that typically come into play.
 Under strict liability statutes, dog owners are generally always responsible when their dogs bite and/or attack others, causing injury.
 In states that follow what is known as the “one-bite” rule, however, victims must typically prove that the dog had a propensity to bite or attack and that the owner knew about or should have known about the risk.